Elk Island Public Schools

 Are there Junior High Honours options for alternative programs—for example, a Junior High Honours French Immersion?

 No. Junior High Honours is a standalone program, the same as French Immersion, Logos and Alternative Christian.
-Student must choose if they want to enrol in French Immersion, Logos, Alternative Christian or Junior High Honours, but they can’t do more than one.
+Students must choose if they want to enrol in French Immersion, Logos, Alternative Christian or Junior High Honours, but they can’t do more than one.

 Other

-How much does the Junior High Honours Program cost?
+How much does the Junior High Honours program cost?

 While in Junior High Honours, can my child still participate in extracurricular activities—for example, sports programs?